-Pro-rated holidays, vacation and sick leave benefits will be calculated by using a thirty nine (39) hour week for 100 percent.
+Pro-rated holidays, vacation and sick leave benefits will be calculated by using a thirty seven and a half (37.5) hour week for 100 percent.

 Hourly employees working fewer than 20 hours per week are not eligible for holidays, paid vacations, sick leave or other leaves of absence.